kynex7510/3dbrew/content/FRDU:GetFriendComment.md

 # Description

 Returns the friend comment (personal message) set in the friends list for the specified friend keys.
-If an input friend key was not found in the friends list, t
+If an input friend key was not found in the friends list, an internal default placeholder friend entry will be used to populate the data.